cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-boston-18.md

 # BDD Kickstart - 2 day BDD training

-BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
-Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.

-By the end of this course you will acquire the fundamental technical and non-technical skills required to begin.
+Next February we're back on the East Coast to run our flagship BDD Kickstart training.
+Our main focus is on helping large organizations transition to BDD and often they start by attending a public class.
+As an attendee, you will gain a fundamental understanding of the techniques and tools associated with BDD and be able to explain the benefits to your colleagues.

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.
+92% of attendees in 2017 scored the class 4/5 or 5/5.

-Both days are led by **Seb Rose**, well-known BDD expert and author of *[The Cucumber Book for Java](https://pragprog.com/book/srjcuc/the-cucumber-for-java-book)* and *[Discovery](https://leanpub.com/bddbooks-discovery)*.
+Both days are led by **Seb Rose**, an accomplished trainer, coaching and author of *[The Cucumber Book for Java](https://pragprog.com/book/srjcuc/the-cucumber-for-java-book)* and *[Discovery](https://leanpub.com/bddbooks-discovery)*.

-Discover how BDD can help your organisation by downloading our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf).
+Download our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf) to learn more about how BDD can impact your business.

 <div class="row"><div class="col-md-6 col-md-offset-3"><script src="//fast.wistia.com/embed/medias/953ry8h08l.jsonp" async></script><script src="//fast.wistia.com/assets/external/E-v1.js" async></script><div class="wistia_responsive_padding" style="padding:56.25% 0 28px 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><div class="wistia_embed wistia_async_953ry8h08l videoFoam=true" style="height:100%;width:100%">&nbsp;</div></div></div></div></div>